ZoomTen/gbnim-test/README.md

 ## Cool, where do I start?

-src/program/main.nim.
+`src/game/setup.nim` and `src/game/main.nim`.
 That's where you'll want to start messing about.
 There are two appropriately-named functions `setup` and `main`, the latter logically being performed after the former.